 May 10, 2023 1:30:00 PM

-With the spring semester upon us, districts across the nation are still struggling with teacher shortages.
+With the spring semester upon us, districts nationwide still struggle with teacher shortages.
 In New Jersey, it’s a crisis that is making it harder to hire and retain Black and Latino teachers.

-Teacher shortages continue to disproportionately affect historically underserved communities.
+Teacher shortages continue to affect historically underserved communities disproportionately.
 Black educators are leaving the profession in high numbers, and this reality harms an often vulnerable school population.
 Representation matters, and education is starving for it.

-While districts scramble to fill vacancies, schools must do a better job not only hiring diverse teachers, but also keeping them on board.
-When children have exposure to school leaders from a variety of cultures, they do better both in K-12 classrooms and in our communities.
+While districts scramble to fill vacancies, schools must do a better job of hiring and keeping diverse teachers on board.
+When children are exposed to school leaders from a variety of cultures, they do better in K-12 classrooms and in our communities.

 I know firsthand what racial representation on campus can do for a young student.
 I had a single mother, and my Black male teachers stood in as father figures for me.

-When children have exposure to school leaders from a variety of cultures, they demonstrate better outcomes both in K-12 classrooms and in our communities.
+When children are exposed to school leaders from a variety of cultures, they demonstrate better outcomes in K-12 classrooms and in our communities.

 These adults connected with me culturally.
-They knew what it was like to grow up poor in the inner city.
-They spoke from experience, with a level of explicitness that forced me to listen when they shared advice about what to look for in friends and assured me that I would belong in college.
+They knew what growing up poor in the inner city was like.
+They spoke from experience, with an explicitness that forced me to listen when they shared advice about what to look for in friends and assured me that I would belong in college.

 That’s why at College Achieve Public Schools (CAPS) in New Jersey, where I’m now the chief academic officer and executive director of College Achieve Paterson, we’ve made it our mission to hire — and retain — teachers who represent the diversity of our students.
 We serve mostly Black and Latino students who fall below the poverty line, and 70 percent of the educators at CAPS Paterson identify as Black or Latino.